ronanchilvers/orm/README.md

 ORM is a small and simple database layer implementing the [active record] pattern.
 Its aim is to be simple, fast and useful.
 It relies on the [clancats hydrahon] query builder for database query access.

+Documentation is pending, but real world usage can be seen in [ronanchilvers/deploy](https://github.com/ronanchilvers/deploy).

 [active record]: https://en.wikipedia.org/wiki/Active_record_pattern
 [clancats hydrahon]: https://clancats.io/hydrahon/master/